Aperocky/tascli/README.md

 Commands:
-  task    add task with end time record  add record done    Finish task or remove records update  Update tasks or records wording/deadlines list    list tasks or records help    Print this message or the help of the given subcommand(s)
+  task    add task with end time record  add record done    Finish tasks update  Update tasks or records wording/deadlines delete  Delete Records or Tasks list    list tasks or records help    Print this message or the help of the given subcommand(s)